mohnabilfadl/Deep_learning_notebooks_using_tensorflow/README.md

 ## USE COLAB TO VIEW THESE FILES :)

+These notebooks are some practical deep learning Using tensor flow like :

+- Build and train neural networks using TensorFlow

+- Improve your network’s performance using convolutions as you train it to identify real-world images

+- Teach machines to understand, analyze, and respond to human speech with natural language processing systems

+- Process text, represent sentences as vectors, and train a model to create original poetry!
+-

 # Open In Colab Chrome Extension

 This is a simple chrome extension that, when clicked when viewing a Jupyter